compphylo/compphylo.github.io/Oslo2019/PM_files/Dermatonotus_example.md

   ```

-* **Instalation without devtools**
+* **Installation without devtools**
-Install all dependencies, install *PipeMaster* my last release on github.
+Install all dependencies, install *PipeMaster* latest release from my github.
 You can do all of this inside the R console using the code below.
 You may need to check for the latest version and change it in the appropriate line <PipeMaster-0.2.1.tar.gz>.

   ```